coroveiandrei/trainingsoftarchforcloud/DDDCqrsEs/Readme.md

 az deployment group create --resource-group  [CHANGEME] --template-file DDDInfrastructure.bicep --parameters .\config\DDDInfrastructure.json

 2. Record connection strings:
-Storage account: You can find your storage account's connection strings in the Azure portal.
-Navigate to Security + networking > Access keys in your storage account's settings to see connection strings for both primary and secondary access keys.
+- Storage account: You can find your storage account's connection strings in the Azure portal.
+Navigate to Security + networking > Access keys in your storage account's settings to see connection strings for  the primary key.

-SQL Server: the connection string should be like this (all the options can be found in DDDInfrastructure.json) Server=tcp:[REPLACE_ME_WITH_SERVERNAME].database.windows.net,1433;Database=[REPLACE_ME_WITH_DATABASENAME];User ID=[REPLACE_ME_WITH_USERNAME];Password=[REPLACE_ME_WITH_PASSWORD];Trusted_Connection=False;Encrypt=True;
+- SQL Server: the connection string should be like this (all the options can be found in DDDInfrastructure.json) Server=tcp:[REPLACE_ME_WITH_SERVERNAME].database.windows.net,1433;Database=[REPLACE_ME_WITH_DATABASENAME];User ID=[REPLACE_ME_WITH_USERNAME];Password=[REPLACE_ME_WITH_PASSWORD];Trusted_Connection=False;Encrypt=True;

-Service bus: to record the connection string, navigate to the Service Bus resource in Azure Portal, open up Shared Access Policies, and click on RootManageSharedAccessKey.
+- Service bus: to record the connection string, navigate to the Service Bus resource in Azure Portal, open up Shared Access Policies, and click on RootManageSharedAccessKey.
 Then record PrimaryConnectionString.

 3. Navigate to Azure SQL Server resource and add your IP address as exception to the firewall
 4. Now open up DDDCQRSES project from the root of the git folder.
 Complete in DDDCQRSES.WEBUI\appsettings.json the connection strings recorded at point 2.
 Do the same for DDDCQRSEs.WebJob\appsettings.json
 5. Open up terminal and run *dotnet build*
+6. Now it's time to deploy the database schema
-6. run *dotnet tool update --global dotnet-ef* change directory (cd) to DDDCQRSEs.WebUI run *dotnet ef update-database*
+- run *dotnet tool update --global dotnet-ef*
+- change directory (cd) to DDDCQRSEs.WebUI
+- run *dotnet ef database update*
 (This command should create some tables in your SQL database)
-8. In the current terminal
+7. In the current terminal
 - make sure you are in DDDCQRSEs.WebUI folder
 - run dotnet run
-(this will start the Web project)
+(this will start the Web project.)
-9. Since there is no UI, navigate to endpoint*/swagger*
+8. Since there is no UI, navigate to endpoint*/swagger*

 Login with:
 user: admin